Hive-Academy/Workflow_Manager_MCP/README.md

 ## 🎯 **THE BOTTOM LINE**

-**This MCP server transforms AI development by providing intelligent guidance instead of trying to execute commands itself.
+**This MCP server transforms AI development by providing intelligent, database-driven guidance instead of trying to execute commands itself.
 It's the difference between a GPS that gives you directions (correct) vs. a GPS that tries to drive your car (wrong).**

+**Built with enterprise-grade technology stack (NestJS v11.0.1 + Prisma v6.9.0 + @rekog/mcp-nest v1.5.2), this system delivers sophisticated workflow intelligence while maintaining perfect MCP protocol compliance.**

-**Result**: Faster, higher-quality development with proper MCP protocol compliance and clean separation of concerns.
+**Result**: Faster, higher-quality development with proper MCP protocol compliance, clean separation of concerns, and enterprise-grade architecture.